espeak-ng/espeak-ng/docs/dictionary.md

 start with an underscore, such as numbers.

-Currently `textmode` entries are only recognized for complete words, and not for for stems from which a prefix or suffix has been removed (e.g. the word "coughs" would not match the example above).
+Currently `textmode` entries are only recognized for complete words, and not for stems from which a prefix or suffix has been removed (e.g. the word "coughs" would not match the example above).

 ## Conditional Rules